 - The ideal size of race basket for fast skiing

 - Not available for shipment outside of the United States.

 - Not suitable for beginner skiers

 2. Swix Classic Standard Nordic Ski Poles

 The Swix Classic Standard Nordic Ski Poles, suitable for both women and men, comes with universal performance features.
-It can be used on groomed cross country ski tracks at a Nordic center, for an adventure on logging roads, setting your tracks and route in untouched fresh powder, or snowmobile trails.
-This ski pole will give you precisely what is required for broad-ranging conditions and terrains.
+It can be used on groomed cross-country ski tracks at a Nordic center, for an adventure on logging roads, setting your tracks and route in untouched fresh powder, or snowmobile trails.
+This cross-country ski pole will give you precisely what is required for broad-ranging conditions and terrains.

 It is durable and flexible with outstanding performance.
 Its robust aluminum alloy ski pole shafts are lightweight, which most people prefer in a ski pole.